axbecher/emotion_detection_from_multiple_sources/README.md

 # 📸 **Emotion Detection from Multiple Sources**

-Welcome to the **Emotion Detection Application** – a tool for identifying and analyzing emotions from images, videos, and live camera feeds.
+Welcome to the **Emotion Detection Application** – a tool for identifying and analyzing emotions from images and live camera feeds.
 This project is built with an intuitive interface and powerful emotion recognition capabilities.

 ---